7summer/-/README.md

 ## Input-School-Project-Data
    - you need to use this function to record school and project data when you use this system for the first time

-   - *In this function* you can select Input-School-Data or Input-Project-Data
+   - *In this function* you can select Input-School-Data or Input-Project-Data or Input-Project-Participating-School

    - *Input-School-Data*
       - you need to enter the number of school firstly